Celine Dion Teases Upcoming Tour In Latest Instagram Photo

 Earlier today, the singer took to her popular Instagram account to share a photo with her legion of followers.
 In the snapshot, the singer lays on a large black and silver packing bin.
 Dion is sprawled out across the bin as she stretches out her arms and wears a smile on her face.
 In the caption of the post, she writes in both English and French, telling fans that she cannot wait to see them on tour.

 But it turns out, Celine is not the only one who is super excited to be going on tour.
 Her fans are also ecstatic about it!
-Within just seven hours of posting the photo, Dion’s fans have already given the snapshot a ton of attention with over 55,000 likes and 700 plus comments.
+Within just seven hours of posting the photo, Dion’s fans have already given the snapshot a ton of attention with over 55,000 likes and 700-plus comments.
 Many fans confessed that they simply cannot wait to see Dion on tour while countless other fans just took to the photo to let Celine know how much they love her.

 “Travel safe babe, enjoy yourself and have a great tour!
 I love you soooooooooooo muchhhhhhhh.”